Most of the training we work on is technical, and in many projects, the desire is to have employees take training weeks before a system goes live.

 We’re regularly asked to have training available two weeks before launch.
 I understand the reason for the ask, there are logistics behind getting people assigned to training, schedules are busy, and a buffer is always nice too.

-That means when employees are assigned training two weeks before launch, a good portion of employees could get training well before they even have access to the tool.
+That means that when employees are assigned training two weeks before launch, a significant portion of employees may receive training well before they even have access to the tool.

 The biggest risk in training is forgetfulness, sometimes known as the forgetting curve.
 Employees have a lot of work and a lot to learn.
 If we don’t use what we learn, we will forget it rapidly.
 Forgetting starts immediately unless the skills learned are used immediately.

-It only takes a day or two to start forgetting large amounts of something we learn.
-That’s a guaranteed risk sometimes accepted to deal with the potential risk of employees not taking training in time.
+It only takes a day or two to start forgetting large amounts of information we learn.
+That’s a risk that’s sometimes accepted to deal with the potential risk of employees not completing training on time.
 Not a good decision.

 Leaving it up to chance that people will access training closer to when they need it isn’t good enough for training.
-There’s too much of a chance that people will take training when assigned and forget everything they learned by the time the tool launches.
+There’s too great a chance that people will take training when assigned and forget everything they learned by the time the tool is launched.

 You know the old saying, if you don’t use it, you lose it.
 That applies 100% to training, too.
 There’s no exact percentage of how much people will forget or how fast (contrary to lots of fake statistics you’ll find online), but people forget, especially if what they learn isn’t used.